Singing, Learning, Cosmology

 — Paul Marshall, in, Consciousness Unbound: Liberating Mind From The Tyranny of Materialism, p.
 471

-Our Western mental habit or karma over the past 4000 years has been to erase consciousness as a basic feature of reality.
-We have been actively co-creating our own unconsciousness, anti-consciousness, in religion, science, and culture.
-The past 2000 years of the Age of the Fishes can be imagined as a battle of two chained together bound by their mutual dislike for each other - like a yin and yang gone blind and unable to see themselves through the loving eye of the other.
+Our Western mental habit or karma over the past centuries has been to erase consciousness as a basic influential feature of reality.
+We have been actively co-creating our own unconsciousness, anti-consciousness, in religion, science, and culture so much that self-annihilation has simultaneously been held up as a spiritual goal and put down when in the form of drug/alcohol addiction.
+The past 2000 years of the Age of the Fishes can be imagined as a cosmic battle of two chained together bound by their mutual dislike for each other - like a yin and yang gone blind and unable to see themselves through the loving eye of the other.
 This mythology of cosmic war can be set aside now.
 We have reached a level of evidence that shows that war does not produce what claims about the activity propose.
+This is because the idea is based on ideas of the cosmos and consciousness now out-of-date.

-*I’ve made a change from the idea of “doing to us” because in current psychological understanding, we are also participating in what happens to us.
+*I’ve made a change from the idea of what “God is doing for us” to what “God is doing with us” because of our current psychological understanding.
+We are also participating in what happens to us.
 We are not passive subjects of an Otherworldy King on High, nor even the earlier notion of the Otherworldly King of Kings whose Name is above all Names.
 Jung describes this psychological reality as: Until you make the unconscious conscious, it will direct your life and you will call it fate.
 The same psychological view is in the Gospel of Thomas, Saying 70:

 If you bring forth what is within you, what you have will save you.
 If you do not have that within you, what you do not have within you [will] kill you.